mediamicroservices/mm/Resources/dbinfo.md

 # mediamicroservices/LTOpers Database Features

 ## Introduction
-The mediamicroservices database supports the storing and querying of a variety of information created by both mediamicroservices and LTOpers.
-This document will provide a breakdown of the structure of the database, as well as examples of the scripts currently used to interact with it.
+The mediamicroservices database supports the storing and querying of a variety of information created by both [mediamicroservices](https://github.com/mediamicroservices/mm) and [LTOpers](https://github.com/amiaopensource/ltopers).
+This document provides database setup information, a breakdown of the structure of the database and examples of the scripts currently used to interact with it.

 ## Database specific scripts
 * createpremisdb